TheGeneral01/Longer_LK5_Pro_Profile_Klipper/README.md

 - Follow the top steps here for the config on Klipper's config github (generic-mks-robin-e3), don't follow the rest of the instructions as they won't work on this board

-- See other image file for the values when using makeconfig
+- See other image file for the values when using makeconfig in the repo

 - Don't edit the baud rate, it should say by default 250000 (change it to that if it shows differently)